jj1bdx/writing-otp-modules/eefsfbay2017-slides/eefsf2017-rikitake.md

 </func>
 ```

 ^ This is an erl_docgen document example taken from the rand module document.
 It's neither a Markdown nor an HTML.
+It's an XML with specific tags.
+You need to get accustomed to these tags for writing OTP manual.

 ---

 ![](rand-erl_docgen.png)

 ^ This an an example of HTML page rendered from the erl_docgen document.
+The part I showed is in the dotted line.

 ---

-# Working with OTP Team
+# [fit] Working with OTP Team:

+# Advice from the author of Cowboy

 ^ Now I'd like to talk about how to work with OTP Team.

----

-# Let me show you some excellent tweets from the author of Cowboy HTTP server

-^ I'm going to show you a couple of tweets from Loïc Hoguin, the author of Cowboy, telling tips on getting your patches or pull requests merged, on February 2017.
+I'm going to show you a couple of tweets from Loïc Hoguin, the author of Cowboy, telling tips on getting your patches or pull requests merged, on February 2017.

 ---